czi-catalystproject/hub-champion-training/instructors/instructor-notes.md

 - [ ] Email learners one week before the workshop
 - [ ] Share a calendar invitation for Part One and Part Two with links to the videoconference call, CodiMD document and Slack channel
 - [ ] Prepare the Community Showcase Hub
+  - [ ] Add learners to GitHub team **and** grant them Owner status
+  - [ ] Grant *Admin* privileges to learners on the Community Showcase Hub
 - [ ] Email learners two days after the workshop to complete feedback
-- [ ] Restore the Community Showcase Hub.
+- [ ] Restore the Community Showcase Hub
+  - [ ] Remove Owner status from the GitHub team
+  - [ ] Remove *Admin* privileges from learners on the Community Showcase Hub